Berkay2002/agentic-rag-test-scope-analysis/CONTRIBUTING.md

 This project involves:

-- **Synthetic Data**: All telecommunications data is synthetically generated
+- **Synthetic Data**: All telecommunications data is currently synthetically generated, and only synthetic data will be visible for the public
 - **No Proprietary Information**: No Ericsson proprietary code or data
 - **Academic Standards**: Adheres to university research ethics